FranckyU/fleet_router/README.md

 ### Initial assumptions and design choices

-- We assume that the truck/car is loaded on fuel at start, for the first leg.
+- We optimize the refueling stops and refueling cost.
+So We assume that the truck/car is loaded on fuel at start, for the first leg.
 - Each fuel station gets the centroid coordinates of the city it belongs to.
 - All internal calculations are in metrics units, the MPG and MAX RANGE are in miles for user reference, and they are internally converted to meters/km.